NikhilMukraj/spiking-neural-networks/README.md

   - [ ] Using existing neurotransmitter framework with Izhikevich as either input stimulus or additional current added on
     - [x] Remove existing neurotranmission system
     - [ ] Integrate and fire models with ligand gated channels interacting with neurotransmitters
+      - [ ] Option to record each neurotransmitter current over time in lattice (g * r)
+      - [ ] Recording g, r, and T over time in STDP and coupling tests
     - [ ] Approximation of neurotransmitter in synapse over time (as well as receptor occupancy over time)
       - $\frac{dT}{dt} = \alpha T + T_{max} H(V_p - V_{th})$ where $T$ is neurotransmitter concentration, $T_{max}$ is maximum neurotransmitter concentration, $\alpha$ is clearance rate, $H(x)$ is the heaviside function, $V_p$ is the average of the presynaptic voltages, and $V_{th}$ is the spiking threshold
+      - If not using average, add $w \alpha T + w T_{max} H(V_p - V_{th}) w$ for each presynaptic voltage where $w$ is a weight
+      - Cap $T$ to make sure it does not go below 0
+        - Apply change and then do `self.t = max(0, t_change);`
+      - Receptor occupancy could be assumed to be at maximum
+      - Could be implemented with a trait neurotransmitter that has apply neurotransmitter change to apply t and r changes and get r to retrieve modifier
+- [ ] Poisson neuron
 - [ ] Astrocytes model
   - [Coupled with Hodgkin Huxley neurons](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3843665/)
   - [Astrocytes equations](https://www.sciencedirect.com/science/article/pii/S0960077922011481)